KasperThystrup/EncircleR/README.md

     EncircleR::run_app()
     ## basic example code

-How to run
+Trobuleshoot IF package won't run with above code
 ==========
+Instal the golem package
+    install.packages("golem")

-Clone the repository and open `EncircleR.Rproj` with Rstudio.
+Next, Clone the repository and open `EncircleR.Rproj` with Rstudio.
 First up open `R/utils_DEFUALTS.R` and set the appropriate values

 Next: Try to run the entire script in `dev/run_dev.R`, install any